 Manual billing is also at risk for errors that can lead to inaccurate invoicing and revenue leakage.
 Switching to a sophisticated billing solution that includes automated workflows and processes accelerates billing and invoicing, reducing costly errors and delivering revenue quicker than ever.

-A single discrepancy between billed amounts and collected revenue could be a one-off mistake, but if it happens repeatedly, that’s a sure sign there’s an issue with your billing platform.
-Such issues are more likely to emerge as services, offerings and billing demands become more complex.
+A single discrepancy between billed amounts and collected revenue could be a one-off mistake.
+However, when such discrepancies occur repeatedly, it signals a deep-rooted problem within your billing platform, a situation that tends to worsen as your service offerings and billing requirements grow more intricate.

 Any issue that creates friction during the billing process can negatively impact customer experience and potentially increase churn rates.
 For instance, users who have been overcharged on their invoices multiple times will likely start looking around for a different service provider.